LittleHouse75/ml-capstone-ethereum-fraud-detection/reflection.md

 Finally, there’s an opportunity to tell the “false starts” story more clearly.
 The timestamp parsing problems, the near-leakage, the first disastrous time split—those are a big part of why I now care so much about time-aware splits and careful preprocessing.
 They’re only hinted at in the current write-up.
 Before final submission, I’d like to surface those a bit more and connect them to what I’d change next time.

+## Continual Improvement

+If I had additional time and resources, I’d focus on turning this into a continually improving, production-style system rather than a one-shot project:

+- **Richer, evolving label sources.**
+  I’d systematically scrape and aggregate scam labels from multiple public sources (Etherscan tags, blacklist repos, regulator notices, phishing-report sites, etc.), deduplicate addresses, and track when each label was first seen.
+That would give me a growing “master list” of fraud wallets, not just a single academic snapshot plus DFPI.

+- **Larger, more realistic background data.**
+  Alongside that, I’d build much larger pools of **non-scam** addresses by randomly sampling Ethereum addresses and transactions over time, not just neighbors of known scams.
+That would let me estimate how often the model fires on normal traffic and how stable that rate is as I expand the window.

+- **Cloud pipeline for retraining and monitoring.**
+  I’d like to run this as a scheduled pipeline in the cloud: regularly ingest new labeled wallets and background transactions, refresh features, retrain the model when there’s enough drift or new data, and log performance over time.
+In parallel, I’d continuously score a random sample of recent Ethereum transactions or addresses and track alert rates, so I can see whether the model is behaving in line with expected scam prevalence and whether drift is creeping in.

+- **Model and methodology expansion.**
+  With more time, I’d revisit semi-supervised ideas like SGAN or other anomaly/representation-learning approaches.
+Those make more sense once I have a larger unlabeled pool and better monitoring.
+I’d also experiment with graph-based models on the address–transaction network and compare them against the current tabular XGBoost baseline.

+- **Multi-chain extension.**
+  Finally, I’d try to generalize the feature engineering and pipeline to other blockchains (starting with other EVM chains, then possibly non-EVM chains with adjusted features).
+The long-term goal would be a reusable “fraud feature + modeling” library that can be pointed at different chains, rather than a one-off Ethereum-only workflow.

 ## Feedback Request

 The main thing I’d like feedback on is structure.